Finding the perfect prom dress can be challenging, especially when you are petite.

-Likewise, the shape of the dress is the most important factor to consider, especially if you are looking for flattering prom dresses for petites.
+Simply put, the outline of your dress.
+The shape of the dress is the most important factor to consider, especially if you are looking for flattering prom dresses for petites.

 The silhouette can make or break the way a dress looks on you.
 More often than not prom dresses that have simple silhouettes are the most figure flattering for petite women.
 The simple silhouettes enhance your petite shape, while more complicated silhouettes will often overwhelm you.

-So, what exactly are silhouettes of dresses?
-For example, a ball gown is an over-the-top silhouette with all the tulle and large size of the skirt portion of the dress style.
+For example, a ball gown is an over-the-top silhouette with all the tulle and the large size of the skirt portion of the dress style.
 As I mentioned, simple silhouettes are a petite girl’s best friend.
 That means focusing on prom dresses that fit closer to the body.

 Simple silhouettes are not only great for preventing your dress from overwhelming you, but they also help to elongate your shape.
 Something all us petite ladies are eager to achieve.